stfc/PSyclone/doc/psy_layer.rst

-In the image, all nodes (Psyclone's generic name for objects in the schedule) with children are split into a start vertex and an end vertex (for example the schedule node has a `schedule_start` and a `schedule_end` vertex).
+In the image, all nodes (Psyclone's generic name for objects in the schedule) with children are split into a start vertex and an end vertex (for example the Schedule node has both `schedule_start` and `schedule_end` vertices).
 Blue arrows indicate that there is a parent to child relationship (from a start node) or a child to parent relationship (to an end node).
 Green arrows indicate that there is a forward dependence.
 Therefore the OMP parallel loop must complete